-11.1 Curriculum Committee.
-This committee shall be responsible for making recommendations relating to the establishment, deletion or modification of all

-- 11.1.1 The committee will follow this format in considering establishment, modification or deletion of courses or curriculums and major programs of study: - a) Programs approval of new degree programs or deletions of existing degree programs will require a formal vote at CELS faculty meetings, after action of the curriculum committee. - b) All other actions, new courses, course deletions, and changes in courses will follow the route outlined below: - 1.
+- 11.1 Curriculum Committee.
+This committee shall be responsible for making recommendations relating to the establishment, deletion or modification of all undergraduate and/or graduate courses, curricula, and major programs of study.
+(University Manual Section 4.50.10 and University Manual Chapter 8, Part III). - 11.1.1 The committee will follow this format in considering establishment, modification or deletion of courses or curriculums and major programs of study: - a) Programs approval of new degree programs or deletions of existing degree programs will require a formal vote at CELS faculty meetings, after action of the curriculum committee. - b) All other actions, new courses, course deletions, and changes in courses will follow the route outlined below: - 1.
 Department approval(s) - 2.
 Department Chairperson(s) approval; submit to CELS Curriculum Committee - 3.
 CELS Curriculum Committee will distribute a detailed agenda to CELS faculty electronically one week prior to each meeting - 4.
 CELS Curriculum Committee approval - 5.
 Dean's Office approval - 6.
-Forward to Faculty Senate Curriculum Affairs Committee and/or Graduate Council - c) CELS Curriculum Committee shall provide a report each semester at the College Faculty and Professional Staff meeting. - 11.1.2 Members.
-There shall be a representative of each Department on the committee.
+Forward to Faculty Senate Curriculum Affairs Committee and/or Graduate Council - CELS Curriculum Committee shall provide a report each semester at the College Faculty and Professional Staff meeting. - 11.1.2 Members.
+There shall be a representative of each department on the committee.
 Terms will be consistent with the language for the rest of CELS committees per Section 9 of these bylaws.
 The Associate Dean for Academic Affairs shall serve as an ex officio member of this Committee. - 11.1.3 Chairperson.
 The Curriculum Committee shall elect its own chairperson at the beginning of the academic year.
 Ex-officio members may not serve as chairperson.